 Bernard Mills Interview

 Bernard Mills is well known railway photographer here in South Devon for his excellent old and modern railway photographs.
 He has been a railway employee for an amazing fifty five years.
-He had kindly agreed to do this interview for me.
+He had kindly agreed to do the Bernard Mills interview for me.